Entropy Meets Importance: A Unified Head Importance-Entropy Score for Stable and Efficient Transformer Pruning: Proposed Method

 \section{Proposed Method}

-Fig.~\ref{fig:fig_1} provides an overview of our proposed \emph{Head Importance–Entropy Score (HIES)}.
-Fig.~\ref{fig:fig_1} (a) outlines the Transformer architecture, where HIS computes the importance score of each of the $h$ attention heads within a Transformer block.
-Fig.~\ref{fig:fig_1} (b) displays the heatmap of the first-order, loss-based HIS.
-Combining the normalized HIS and AE yields the HIES heatmap in Fig.~\ref{fig:fig_1} (c), which integrates complementary signals provide a more stable assessment of attention heads across layers.
+Figure~\ref{fig:fig_1} provides an overview of our proposed \emph{Head Importance–Entropy Score (HIES)}.
+Figure~\ref{fig:fig_1} (a) outlines the Transformer architecture, where HIS computes the importance score of each of the $h$ attention heads within a Transformer block.
+Figure~\ref{fig:fig_1} (b) displays the heatmap of the first-order, loss-based HIS.
+Combining the normalized HIS and AE yields the HIES heatmap in Figure~\ref{fig:fig_1} (c), which integrates complementary signals provide a more stable assessment of attention heads across layers.
 This design captures the key intuition of HIES: HIS can be reinforced by AE, providing a more robust basis for pruning head selections.
 Section~\ref{4.1} formalizes HIES, and Section~\ref{4.2} develops a risk-decomposition analysis that clarifies the complementary roles of HIS and AE and motivates HIES as a robust criterion for head selection in pruning.